Entropic Communications: Controversy

 In March 2014, Entropic's former CEO Patrick Henry was charged with three misdemeanors.
 Two of the charges were dropped.
 The third was reduced to an infraction.
 The charges stemmed from an altercation at Sundance Film Festival involving reality TV star Ariane Bellamar.
-On June 19th, 2014 he was found guilty of the assault charge; his sentence consisted of a $400 fine and 40 hours of community service.
+On June 19, 2014, he was found guilty of the assault charge; his sentence consisted of a $400 fine and 40 hours of community service.
 He was also ordered to undergo an assessment for alcohol and anger management.
 Patrick Henry was not terminated from his position.
-In September 2014 Entropic hired Barclays to explore the possibilities of selling the business, which concluded with a sale to MaxLinear on February 3, 2015.
+In September 2014, Entropic hired Barclays to explore the possibilities of selling the business, which concluded with a sale to MaxLinear on February 3, 2015.
 Patrick Henry resigned as CEO prior to the sale, in November 2014.

-Under Patrick Henry's leadership, Entropic Communications completed its first initial public offering and introduced several technologies.
-On November 10th, 2014, a decision by the Board of Directors stated that it was the right time for a leadership transition, leading to Dr. Ted Tewksbury replacing Patrick Henry as interim President and Chief Executive Officer.
+On November 10, 2014, a decision by the board of directors stated that it was the right time for a leadership transition, leading to Dr. Ted Tewksbury replacing Patrick Henry as interim President and Chief Executive Officer.